-The re-application can be submitted anytime after the rejection and there is no limit in the number of times, although it is higly recommended to be careful with the kind and the content of the documents to submit in order to stay coherent.
+The re-application can be submitted any time after the rejection and there is no limit in the number of times, although it is highly recommended to be careful with the kind and the content of the documents to submit, in order to stay coherent.

 What you need to provide depends on the reasons why your former application was rejected.
 This could be related to your employer's financial records (annual profits, payment of taxes...) or to your qualification and working experience.

-It actually happens that the only reason why your application was rejected was because your application was not prepared well enough to convince Immigration.
+It can happen that the only reason why your application was rejected was because your application was not prepared well enough to convince Immigration.

 There are cases where the re-application was approved after preparing the documents correctly, so you may not need to give up just yet.

 If you have overstayed accidentally by simply forgetting to renew your visa in time, it is eventually possible to submit the application for the visa renewal in an ordinary way upon the Immigration officer's approval, provided that the period of overstay hasn't been too long and that you maintain the conditions to be able to renew the visa (working or being married continuously).

 In case of an intentional overstay, the consequences are:

-If your case is suspected to fall under one of the cases that are subject to the deportation (including overstay), the Immigration will firstly conduct a survey on your situation.
+If your case is suspected to fall under one of the cases that are subject to the deportation (including overstay), the Immigration office will firstly conduct a survey on your situation.
 They have the right to question people and organizations related to you, to search places and confiscate evidences.

-You may be requested to appear at Immigration for the investigation and detained if judged necessary.
+You may be requested to appear at Immigration for the investigation and be detained if judged necessary.